prismformore/expAT/README.md

 ```

 # Contact:
-Just raise an issue, or e-mail to:
-Hanrong Ye: leoyhr AT pku.edu.cn
+Just raise an issue, or e-mail to Hanrong Ye: leoyhr AT pku.edu.cn